kdmulligan/processFCC/README.md

-Another reason for the flexibility allowed with technology codes is that one may wish to focus only on one type of technology, excluding all others, to see where it is available through the country or a state.
+Another reason for the flexibility allowed with technology codes is that one may wish to focus only on one type of technology, excluding all others, to see where it is available throughout the country or a state.

 ### Broadband Speeds

-Currently adequate broadband service is considered a download speed of 25 Mbps and upload speed of 3 Mbps.
-(The FCC definition prior to 2015 was established in 2010 as 4 Mbps download and 1 Mbps upload.)
-Required speeds as technology needs continue to grow is a topic of ongoing discussion.The consensus is that the average broadband user needs higher download speeds than upload, but this may be an outdated understanding of consumer needs.
+Currently adequate broadband service is considered a download speed of 25 Mbps and upload speed of 3 Mbps, according to the FCC.
+Required speeds as technology needs continue to grow is a topic of ongoing discussion.
+The consensus is that the average broadband user needs higher download speeds than upload, but this may be an outdated understanding of consumer needs.
 The FCC Consumer Broadband Speed Guide indicates that a speed threshold of 25/3 Mbps is adequate for activities such as general usage, streaming video, video conferencing, and gaming.
 However, the FCC Household Broadband Guide indicates that download speeds of more than 25 Mbps may be necessary for households with moderate to high broadband use by 4 or more users or devices at a time.
-On the other hand, some say that 25/3 Mbps is an outdated defintion of broadband and 100/10 Mbps is standard.
+On the other hand, some say that 25/3 Mbps is an outdated definition of broadband and 100/10 Mbps is standard.

 With the various speeds in mind, the processing function of this package was written to allow for flexibility of user inputted speed thresholds.